modular/modular/KGEN/docs/public/programming-manual.md

-The Mojo language has lofty goals - we want full compatibility with the Python ecosystem, we would like predictable low-level performance and low-level control, we want the ability to deploy subsets of code to accelerators, and we want to build on some novel ideas in compiler design.
+The Mojo language has lofty goals - we want full compatibility with the Python ecosystem, we would like predictable low-level performance and low-level control, and we need the ability to deploy subsets of code to accelerators.
 We also don’t want ecosystem fragmentation - we hope that people find our work to be useful over time, and don’t want something like the Python 2 => Python 3 migration to happen again.
 These are no small goals!

 Fortunately, while Mojo is a brand new code base, we aren’t really starting from scratch conceptually.
-The use of Python as a unifying force allows us to massively simplify our design efforts, because most of the syntax is already specified.
-We can instead focus our efforts on figuring out how the compilation model and how the new systems programming features work.
-Beyond syntax we benefit from a tremendous amount of other work on languages and compilers, including work in the LLVM ecosystem (e.g. Clang, Rust, Swift, Julia, Zig, Nim, etc).
-We also leverage the MLIR compiler which has unlocked another level of innovation in compilers, and Modular has taken that even further forward.
-Another important learning is from the techniques that the Swift programming language used to smoothly migrate a massive Objective-C community over to a new language.
-Mojo greatly benefits from all this learning and perspective!
+Embracing Python massively simplifies our design efforts, because most of the syntax is already specified.
+We can instead focus our efforts on building the compilation model and designing specific systems programming features.
+We also benefit from tremendous work on other languages (e.g. Clang, Rust, Swift, Julia, Zig, Nim, etc), and leverage the massive MLIR compiler ecosystem.
+We also benefit from experience with the Swift programming language, which migrated most of a massive Objective-C community over to a new language.

-After discussion, we decided that the right long-term goal for Mojo is to provide a **superset of Python**, which is compatible with existing programs, and to embrace the CPython implementation for long-tail ecosystem enablement.
+After discussion, we decided that the right *long-term goal* for Mojo is to provide a **superset of Python** (i.e. be compatible with existing programs) and to embrace the CPython immediately for long-tail ecosystem enablement.
-We will use modern MLIR based implementation approaches and the Modular compiler stack in particular, which allows us to target a wide range of hardware devices.
-Because our implementation details (the compiler backend) is completely different from the Python interpreter, we will build a first-principles implementation that will be part of the broader Python-like language community, but it is itself not “CPython”.

-To a Python programmer, we expect and hope that Mojo will be immediately familiar and as good as Python for the things you use it for today, while also providing new tools for developing systems-level code that enable you to do things that Python falls back to C and C++ for.
+To a Python programmer, we expect and hope that Mojo will be immediately familiar, while also providing new tools for developing systems-level code that enable you to do things that Python falls back to C and C++ for.
 We aren’t trying to convince the world that “static is good” or “dynamic is good” - our belief is that both